felixjchen/fenwicktreejs/README.md

 ### Description

-Fenwick Tree with log(n) update and query to calculate prefix sums.
+Fenwick Tree in TypeScript with log(n) update and query to calculate prefix sums.

+Used for Solidity package [feenwicktreesol](https://www.npmjs.com/package/fenwicktreesol)

 ### Usage